 It’s not just about what you eat during your period

-But eating healthy is not everything.
+There is much more period self-care you can do than just eating healthy during your period.
 Try adding some gentle exercise, like walking or do some relaxing yoga poses if you feel unwell during or before your period.
-Also remember to opt in for a healthy and comfortable menstrual product like a Ruby Cup (if you haven’t already ;) ), it might just be the change you need to get a positive period experience.
+Also, remember to opt in for a healthy and comfortable menstrual product like a Ruby Cup (if you haven’t already ;) ), it might just be the change you need to get a positive period experience.

 Also, remember to be kind to yourself.
 Slow down a little if necessary.
-Your body needs more rest and sleep during your menstruation, so try to listen to your body, make room for its needs and treat yourself with some extra hours of sleep.
+Your body needs more rest and sleep during your menstruation, so try to listen to your body by making room for its needs and treat yourself with some extra hours of sleep.

-Enjoy August, your healthy periods and stay period positive, dear Rubies!
+Enjoy the summer months, your healthy periods and stay period positive, dear Rubies!